rhiot/rhiot/docs/readme.md

 #### Device management web UI

-Rhiot Cloudlet Console comes with the web interface on the top of the device management REST API.
+Rhiot Cloudlet Console is the web user interface on the top of the device management REST API.
 The web UI makes it easier to monitor and manage your devices using the web brower, the mobile phone or the tablet.

 ##### Listing devices